 – Forgery and related phenomena

 Transparency and due diligence in the art market and museums: dreams vs. reality.
-Do art market actors and curators learn from the mistakes of their predecessors?

 Each selected presenter will represent a coherent and clearly focused presentation of a maximum of 15 to 20 minutes on one of the topic areas outlined above, that combined with presentations given by co-panelists, are designed to provide significant insights into the topic or theme and to stimulate thoughtful, not combative or antagonistic, discourse.